thanos-io/thanos/docs/components/query-frontend.md

                               priority).
 Content of YAML file with tracing configuration.
 See format details:
                               https://thanos.io/tip/tracing.md/#configuration
+      --http-address="0.0.0.0:10902"
+                              Listen host:port for HTTP endpoints.
+      --http-grace-period=2m  Time to wait after an interrupt received for HTTP Server.
       --query-range.split-queries-by-interval=24h
                               Split queries by an interval and execute in parallel, 0 disables it.